 Whilst pointing out mistakes is helpful, it’s equally important to provide the template for a more beneficial approach, so here it is:

 1) Base each meal/snack around a protein source and vegetables/fruit.
-Limit carbohydrates and sugar as these are very easy to overeat.
+Be careful of carbohydrates and sugar, not because they are inherently bad, but because they are very easy to overeat.
 If you find energy lacking in your training sessions include carbohydrates in the meal beforehand.

-2) Strength train 3-4 times per week with a progressive programme designed by a reputable trainer and make sure your technique is correct (You can also contact Informed Athlete for online help HERE).
+2) Strength train 3-4 times per week with a progressive programme designed by a reputable trainer and make sure your technique is correct.
 This training needs to be somewhat difficult, and you might have to go slightly outside your comfort zone in terms of what you are used to.
 You will likely perform 3-6 sets of 3-10 reps for 3-6 exercises in each session.
 The weights should be such so that at the end of a set you could likely have performed 1-2 more reps, but it was still a slight struggle.
 You must also strive to get stronger over time.

 3) Perform “cardio” 2-3 times per week.
 This is where you can fit in your exercise classes, runs, walks, do your intervals etc. There is nothing wrong with any of these activities and they certainly have their place.
 I also encourage people to do what they enjoy, just know that basing the majority of your training around them will not lead to optimal results in terms of body composition.